 Why should I sell my business now?

-In an ideal world, business owners look to sell under optimal circumstances - usually when the business is climbing a growth curve or when market conditions are advantageous.
+In an ideal world, business owners looking to sell under optimal circumstances - usually when the business is climbing a growth curve or when market conditions are advantageous.
 However, sometimes outside events can drive the timing of a sale.
-And, given the events of 2020 and its impact on the economy, businesses who have weathered the Covid-19 storm are currently in a favourable position.
+Given the events of 2020, and its impact on the economy, businesses that have weathered the Covid-19 storm are currently in a favourable position.
 However, failure to sell now could mean settling for a significantly lower return after March 2021.

 How do I prepare for the sale?